MyUncleSam/TeamviewerExporter/README.md

 - original.csv - 1:1 the information which are received from teamviewer api
 - rdm.csv - RemoteDesktopManager compatible csv format for importing them into any folder (https://remotedesktopmanager.com/)

+Please keep in mind that it is not possible to export saved connection passwords as the API is not providing them!

 # Configuration
 Open the program .config file and add your Authorization token from your teamviewer account.